matthewfee/matthewfee/README.md

 #### :octocat: Notable repos ...

 - [OSE Character Generator](https://github.com/matthewfee/OSECharacterGeneratorr): A Dungeons and Dragons Character generator, built in React.
-Guides players through the process of character creation, and outputs their character into an official PDF.
+Guides players through the process of character creation, rolls 3d-dice, and outputs their character details into an official character sheet PDF.

 #### 🔭 I’m currently working on ...